-This graph shows the effect of your home on the environment in terms of carbon dioxide $(CO_2)$ emissions.
+This graph shows the effect of your home on the environment in terms of carbon dioxide (CO_2) emissions.
 The higher the rating, the less impact it has on the environment.

-Your current rating is band C (75).
+Based on calculated emissions of 1 kg CO2/m2/yr, your current rating is band C (75).
 The average rating for a home in Scotland is band D (59).